-- The project will offer sound solution to asbestos disposal as per the National Guidelines on Safe Management and Disposal of Asbestos, (NEMA, 2013). - The proposed development will largely contribute to employment creation and revenue to the government. - The proponent will accrue profits from the investment; - The proposal is consistent with the existing land use character of the area; - It will provide income to the government and other business ventures.
+- The proposed development will largely contribute to employment creation and revenue to the government. - The proponent will accrue profits from the investment; - The proposal is consistent with the existing land use character of the area; and, - It will provide income to the government and other business ventures.

-1.8.4 Siting Alternatives
+1.5.4 Siting Alternatives